 This course introduces the basic principles and history related to the National Firefighter Life Safety Initiatives, focusing on the need for cultural and behavior change throughout the emergency services.
 Upon completion of courses, student is eligible for FESHE/FEMA/NFA certificate.

-SFS 217 (P/T) 1 Credit FIRE DEPARTMENT BUDGETS Quarters: Offered as needed
+SFS 217 (P/T) 1 Credit FIRE DEPARTMENT BUDGETS

 Outlines the budgeting process as required by Oregon and Idaho laws to include types of budgets, the process of preparing a budget, and classifying expenditures.